DefinedLearning/policies/privacypolicy.md

 feedback and training to improve learning outcomes.
 Sharing within the Service will depend on the settings and functionality selected by the User.
-We only share personal information with third parties in limited circumstances, described below. __We will never share, use or sell Student Data or User Submissions with third parties for marketing purposes.__
+We only share personal information with third parties in limited circumstances, described below. __We will never share, use or sell Student Data with third parties for marketing purposes. __

 The Defined STEM Service uses and shares your personal information in the following
 ways: